100 Florida Trails®

 Okeechobee Trailhead to Taylor Creek (3 miles)

-• The trail to Taylor Creek is an easy ride with good lake views.
+The trail to Taylor Creek is an easy ride with good lake views.
 On the canalside are businesses and mobile home parks.

-• Unfortunately property owners have blocked access to the trail around the lock.
-Proceed onto US 441/98 and cross the bridge.
-Ride along busy US 441/98 - being very careful - about 2.5 miles to Nubbin Slough Access (In the future, a pedestrian/ bike bridge is planned, hopefully sooner than later.)
+• Unfortunately property owners on the east side of Taylor Creek have blocked access back to the trail.
+Proceed along busy US 441/98 - being very careful - about 2 miles to Nubbin Slough Access.

 Nubbin Slough Access to Port Mayaca - 18 miles